cheap greens & goat cheese pasta” />

 Pasta’s easy.
-It’s usually the first food you learn to cook, and the food that sustains you throughout your penniless college days.
-It’s good, fast and cheap, and there’s nothing to not love about that!
+It’s usually the first food you learn to cook, site and the food that sustains you throughout your penniless college days.
+It’s good, sale fast and cheap, and there’s nothing to not love about that!

 So, when I need to make a quick lunch before work it’s often pasta that’s my first thought.
 The hard part is figuring out how to make a healthy, well-rounded meal with it.
 As with most things carb, I find that I can sit down and eat at least a 1/2 pound of simple, buttery pasta on my own.
 But me and my bikini know that it’s probably not a good idea.

 So, I try to have as much “stuff” in my bowl as I do pasta.
 This week, that stuff happened to be spicy Italian sausage, broccoli, rainbow chard, goat cheese and walnuts.
 A well-rounded meal chock-full of vegetables, protein and those venerated Omega 3’s.
 Best of all, it traveled well, filled me up and made a very delicious little lunch.